-Nurse Assistants perform vital hygiene and daily living functions of patients in their care.
+Certified Nursing Assistants (CNA) perform vital hygiene and daily living functions of patients in their care.
 They are also responsible for positioning and transporting patients, obtaining vital signs, maintaining a clean and safe living environment, and for monitoring the overall health and safety of their patients.

-Nursing assistants are vital members of the healthcare team, performing hands-on resident/client care and routine tasks for individuals of various ages and health conditions.
+Certified Nursing Assistants (CNA) are vital members of the healthcare team, performing hands-on resident/client care and routine tasks for individuals of various ages and health conditions.
 In just eight weeks*, MassBay prepares Nurse Assistant Training students for the Red Cross Nurse Aide Competency Evaluation (NACE) test and for an entry-level career in health care as a Nurse Assistant.
-In this 120–hour certificate training program (80 lecture/laboratory hours on campus and 40 clinical hours at a long-term care facility), students will learn how to perform routine healthcare tasks for today’s increasingly diverse population.
+In this 120–hour certificate training program (80 lecture/laboratory hours online and 40 clinical hours at a long-term care facility), students will learn how to perform routine healthcare tasks for today’s increasingly diverse population.
 The course will include basic skills training, such as the fundamentals of how to check and monitor vital signs and deal with a wide range of patients’ and residents’ needs.
 Other topics include the roles and responsibilities of the Nurse Assistant; understanding the elderly; safety; food service; personal care; elimination; restorative nursing; use of assistive devices; hygiene and infection control; and work ethics of a professional member of the nursing and health team.
-Classes are held on MassBay’s Framingham campus and are small, ensuring an intimate student-centered environment.
-The certification exam will take place on the Framingham Campus shortly after the end of the course.
+Classes are held online and are small, ensuring an intimate student-centered environment.

 WHAT MAKES NURSE ASSISTING A GOOD CAREER CHOICE?